Citizens Theatre: Community work

-Citizens Theatre history
+History

 "The Citizens Theatre is probably more important as part of Britain's heritage than perhaps many imagined.
 It is Britain's oldest fully functioning professional theatre which retains the greater part of the historic auditorium and stage...
 This leaves the Grand Theatre, Leeds which opened six weeks before the Citizens (née Her Majesty's) but which had all its stage machinery destroyed 30 years ago.
 The Citizens is thus a British national treasure."